Search

 Published on January 14, 2025, proposed regulations to address health risks from the chemical Color Index Pigment Violet 29 (PV29) would allow for continued use of the chemical.
 The proposed rule adds worker protections that apply to PV29 in dry powder form only.

-In short, the proposed regulations require covered employers to:
+The proposed regulations would require covered employers to:

 New Key Definitions for PV29